wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 Combined with the find textbox, will rename any found bones to the new name provided

 #### Selected only checkbox
-Will limit the 'replace' to only _selected_ bone
+Will limit the 'replace' to only _selected_ bones

 ### Bone Groups